andymeneely/project-timber-wolf/scenarios/scenarios.md

 * Add $3k to the Team Cash.
 * Add $2k to Team Cash if all three paintings were stolen.
-* Everyone who is not busted, promote character and refine skills.
+* Promote all characters who are not busted, and refine their skills.

 # The Fall Guys